 How to Decide if You Need Batteries in Series Vs Parallel or Any Combination?

-Deciding between connecting batteries in series, parallel, or a combination requires understanding the voltage and current requirements of the device that you are powering and the batteries you plan on powering it with.
+So, When to use parallel vs series?
+Deciding between the two requires an understanding of the voltage and current requirements of the device that you are powering and the batteries you plan on powering it with.

-If you connect batteries in series, it will increase the voltage.
-If you increase the voltage, you can get more power out of the battery without increasing the amps.
+If you connect batteries in series, you can get more power out of the battery without increasing the amps.
 In contrast, connecting them in parallel will divide the load current between batteries in the parallel array, putting each battery under far less stress than it otherwise would have been if it were powering the load on its own.

 increasing voltage series connections.jpg 50.15 KB